AESidorenko/sales_dashboard/README.md

     ```bash
     npm run build
     ```
-    In your database create database named `sales_dashboard` and configure database connection settings in the file `./config.php`.
+    In your database client create a database named `sales_dashboard` and configure database connection settings in the file `./config.php`.
 For example:
     ```php
     ...
        'dbConnectionParameters' => [